write2shakirhusain/GlobalSearch/README.md

 //  Copyright © 2018 Shakir Husain.
 All rights reserved.

-This is very  useful when we wanna create global search functionality in our iOS app The integrations very simple in Four steps :
+This is very  useful when we wanna create global search functionality in our iOS app The integration is very simple in Four steps :

 Step 1 :